syncfusion-content/ej2-react-docs/ej2-react/grid/tool-bar/tool-bar-items.md

 By default, Custom toolbar items are in position **Left**.
 You can change the position by using the [`align`](https://ej2.syncfusion.com/angular/documentation/api/toolbar/itemModel/#align) property.
 In the below sample, we have applied position **Right** for the **Collapse All** toolbar item.

 {% tabs %}
-{% highlight js tabtitle="app.jsx" %}
+{% highlight js tabtitle="App.jsx" %}
 {% include code-snippet/grid/toolbar-cs2/app/App.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="App.tsx" %}
+{% include code-snippet/grid/toolbar-cs2/app/App.tsx %}
+{% endhighlight %}
 {% highlight js tabtitle="datasource.jsx" %}
 {% include code-snippet/grid/toolbar-cs2/app/datasource.jsx %}
 {% endhighlight %}
-{% highlight ts tabtitle="app.tsx" %}
-{% include code-snippet/grid/toolbar-cs2/app/App.tsx %}
-{% endhighlight %}
 {% highlight ts tabtitle="datasource.tsx" %}
 {% include code-snippet/grid/toolbar-cs2/app/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}

-{ % previewsample "page.domainurl/code-snippet/grid/toolbar-cs2" % }
+ {% previewsample "page.domainurl/code-snippet/grid/toolbar-cs2" %}

 > * The [`toolbar`](https://ej2.syncfusion.com/angular/documentation/api/grid/#toolbar) has options to define both built-in and custom toolbar items.
 > * If a toolbar item does not match with built-in items, it will be treated as custom toolbar item.